itaifish/nodeworld_game/README.md

 #### **Merging Changes**

 When your changes are ready to be merged into the main repository, open up a pull request.
 Include screenshots of any visual changes, and a description of what was changed and why.

+## Game Mechanics